MohRasooli/trivia-app/README.md

 ---

-## Future Enhancements

-- Allow users to choose quiz categories and difficulty via API requests.

----

 ## New Features

-- LocalStorage tracking with stats panel and reset button
+- LocalStorage tracking with stats panel and reset button (v.
+1.1.0)
+- Allow users to choose quiz categories and difficulty via API requests (v.
+1.2.0)

 ---